posabsolute/inker/readme.md

 Inker use [Mozilla Nunjucks](http://mozilla.github.io/nunjucks/) to build html templates, please see nunjucks [documentation](http://mozilla.github.io/nunjucks/templating.html) for more information on how you can take inker even farther.

-Inker as an html components stucture that use nunjucks macros. an example of component:
+Inker as an html components stucture that use nunjucks macros.
+Example of component:

 ```html
 {% macro button(label='default', link='#', class='', align='left') %}